BDRD-Genomics/VirusSeeker2.0/README.md

 # README

 ## Summary
 <b> VirusSeeker 2.0 </b> is an updated version of the original [2017 VirusSeeker](https://github.com/guoyanzhao/VirusSeeker-Virome) pipeline that is designed for both virus discovery and virome composition analysis.
 The pipeline is written in Perl and implemented for high performance computing clusters using SLURM Workload Manager.
-This README will provide the user with instructions for installation of the proper tools and databases for running VirusSeeker 2.0.
+The README will provide the user with instructions for installation of the proper tools and databases for running VirusSeeker 2.0.

 ## Files